ParaMind2025/CAN/README.md

 ### 1. Installation (Hardware Acceleration)
 Install the compiled `clifford_thrust` wheel matching your environment。

 > ⚠️ **Note:** The provided wheels are currently optimized and tested specifically for **NVIDIA RTX 4090** (Compute Capability 8.9).
-For other GPUs, please build from source or use the standard PyTorch mode.
+For other GPUs, please use the standard PyTorch mode.

 *   **Python 3.10 + CUDA 11.8**
     ```bash